PHPMohamedNabil/PHP-Navtive-JWT-API/README.md

 # PHP-Navtive-JWT-API
 It is an mvc example project for REST API and JWT authentication.
-A simple example for REST API without in native php without using any third party libararies.
+A simple example for REST API in native php without using any third party libraries.

 # MVC architecture